Ahmadkhattak1/personal-site/README.md

 **Q: How do I test it before deploying?**
 A: Just open index.html in your browser.
 Everything will work except the contact form (that needs Netlify).

+**Q: How do I improve my Google ranking?**
+A: The site already has SEO tags!
+After deploying:
+- Submit to Google Search Console
+- Update your site regularly (Google likes fresh content)
+- Share your site on social media and LinkedIn
+- Make sure your sitemap.xml date is current

 **Q: Can I remove the footer attribution?**
 A: Please don't!
 It's a small link that helps others discover the template.
 It keeps the template free for everyone.